 These noticeable improvements continued coinciding with Mikies visits for therapy.

-I recently had an interesting conversation sharing this with Nancy Cary, a Licensed Speech Language Pathologist whose specialty is children.
+I had an interesting conversation sharing this with Nancy Cary, a Licensed Speech-Language Pathologist whose specialty is children.
 We discussed the role muscular compromises play in interfering with the ability to speak clearly and what I thought was enabling Mikies speaking abilities to improve.

 Consider the following…